 Even better on some Vitamix models, it has a built-in auto-cleaning system option on the switch control to help you clean up the containers, lid, and the blades which makes it easier to clean.

 After run the auto-cleaning system, just remove the water from the container and rinse under running water to remove the soap from the blenders.
 That’s all and wait until the blender dry.

 Product durability and warranty

-Every electronic product has its lifetime, no exception with the blenders.
-The question is how long Vitamix and Ninja blenders will last?
-That will be vary depending on how you utilize and treat them.
+Every electronic product has its lifetime, blenders have no exception either!
+The question is how long can Vitamix and Ninja blenders last?
+That will vary depending on how you utilize and maintain them.

-We likely able to estimate the lifetime by looking on the materials.
-Blender with high quality materials should have longer lifetime than the cheaper one.
-Nonetheless, it’s just a standard logic, Let’s see from a differ point of view.
+We are likely able to estimate the lifetime on the basis on the materials.
+Blender with high quality materials should ideally, have longer lifetime than the cheaper one.
+Nonetheless, it’s just a standard logic, let’s see from a different point of view.

 Regarding the procedure to claim warranty, both provide an easy way for warranty verification by calling their customer services, then they will explain how to get your replacement.

-Another option if you still want to have Vitamix blender but in tight budget, you may consider certified recondition Vitamix blenders.
+Another option if you still want to have Vitamix blender but you are low in funds, then you may consider certified recondition Vitamix blenders.

 - The Market War Between Ninja and Vitamix